Virginia Wesleyan College

-The Undergraduate Research Program will hold a workshop on designing a poster on April 16, 2015 at 11:00 a.m. in Hofheimer Library.
+The Undergraduate Research Program will hold a workshop on designing a poster on April 14th, 2016, at 11 am in the Lighthouse, Clarke Hall.

 Overview: The purpose of a research poster is to convey the research's central problem and key findings.
 To be effective, however, the poster must be visually attractive.
 The presenter's aim is to create a poster that stands out from other posters and captures the audience's attention.
 In most cases, the audience will decide within seconds whether to read the poster.
 Therefore, the poster should include compelling visuals and clear, succinct prose that communicates effectively.